-Agricultural Paint is based on a polyurethane enamel resin that can be used in many different applications on properly prepared new and refurbished agricultural machinery and equipment
+Agricultural Paint is based on a polyurethane enamel resin that can be used in many different applications on properly prepared new and refurbished agricultural tractors and trailers..

 Touch Dry 2-4 hours

 Covers Approx. 8 square metres per litre (this does not account for the method of application, absorption of substrate or wastage)